Payset prespective

 July 26, 2022

-A complete guide to the 8 most-common types of B2B payments, as well as which payment method is best for your business.
+A complete guide to the most popular B2B payments, as well as which of the B2B payment methods is best for your business.

-While personal money transfers have evolved dramatically in the past decade, business-to-business payment solutions remain surprisingly archaic.
-It’s true that businesses tend to be slower to evolve (though less slow than government bureaucracies) since updates require changes to whole teams and systems, but it is still surprising just how common it is for companies to use twentieth-century technologies for twenty-first century payments.
+While personal money transfers have evolved dramatically in the past decade, B2B payments remain surprisingly archaic.
+It’s true that businesses tend to be slower to evolve (though less slow than government bureaucracies) since updates require changes to whole teams and systems, but it is still surprising just how common it is for companies to use twentieth-century technologies for twenty-first-century payments.

 What technology your business should use for B2B payments will depend on numerous factors including your location and common transfer destinations, and the frequency and volume of your transactions.
 Let’s take a look at the most popular types of B2B payments so you can decide what’s right for you.